Only around 2% of the population are true empaths though many of us can attest to having empathic traits.

 We’ve already touched on one of the most common reasons for empath fatigue; finding yourself in the wrong societal role and acting as the emotional/mental/physical caregiver.

-While at times where family or friends are concerned this largely can’t be avoided, if you’re the type of empath that finds themselves caring ‘too much’ or not being able to get someone else’s struggles out of your head; then avoiding careers and volunteering involving long-term care is wise.
+While at times when family or friends are concerned, this largely can’t be avoided, if you’re the type of empath that finds themselves caring ‘too much’ or not being able to get someone else’s struggles out of your head; then avoiding careers and volunteering involving long-term care is wise.

 Empaths are also inherently laid back or passive people; we like to watch and understand as opposed to inserting our opinions.